Orphan Sponsorship Scheme

 7. Can we cut our nails and hair before Qurbani?

-It is recommended for those who intend to perform Qurbani to abstain from cutting their nails and hair:
+It is recommended for those who intend to offer Qurbani to abstain from cutting their nails and hair once we enter the month of Dhul Hijjah, until after their sacrifice is performed on the first day of Eid.

 The reason behind this instruction is not clearly mentioned, but we shouldn’t risk having our Qurbani rejected.